raiden-network/workshop/README.md

 - We have created [a gitter room](https://gitter.im/raiden-network-darmstadt-hackathon) that you can use for asking questions or find out where you can find us if you need help or want to discuss something face-to-face.

 ### On-boarding:
-We've created a simple script that generates a keystore / address and sends Kovan ETH and ETHSingaporeTokens to the generated address.
+We've created a simple script that generates a keystore / address and sends Kovan ETH and Darmstadt-Hackathon-Tokens to the generated address.
 Follow these simple steps:

 #### macOS instructions
 - Download the onboarder [macOS binary](https://raiden-nightlies.ams3.digitaloceanspaces.com/onboarder-macOS.zip):